Casper-Guo/Armchair-Strategist/README.md

-# F1-Data-Visualization
+# Armchair Strategist

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-This repository contains engineered F1 data for all grand prixs and sprint races from the 2018 season onwards and some handy visualization tools.
-Visualizations in the README are automatically updated to reflect the latest race on the Monday after the race at midnight EDT.
+This repository contains all the code for the armchair strategist [dashboard](www.armchair-strategist.dev) as well as engineered data for F1 races from the 2018 season onwards.

+The dashboard and visualizations in this README are updated every Monday at midnight to reflect the latest race.

-## Visualizations of the Most Recent Race/Examples
+## Visualizations of the Most Recent Race

 <details>
     <summary>